Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Properties of kSZ gas

+It is standard to classify cosmic gas into three main phases according to its location: interstellar medium, which involves gas filling the space between stars, circumgalactic medium, which includes gas outside galaxies but within the virial radius of dark matter haloes, and intergalactic medium, which comprises all gas outside haloes.
+We compute the fraction of kSZ gas in haloes using $f_{\rm collapse} = \left[\int_0^{r_{\rm in}}r^2\pgas(r, \pi^\mathrm{best})\,\mathrm{d}r\right] / \left[\int_0^{r_{\rm out}}r^2\pgas(r, \pi^\mathrm{best})\,\mathrm{d}r\right]$, where $\pgas(r, \pi^\mathrm{best})$ is the best-fitting gas profile at each redshift, $r_{\rm in}=1\,\Mpch$ indicates an upper limit for the average extension of the halos hosting our tracers, and $r_{\rm out}=10\,\Mpch$ refers to the maximum aperture considered for most redshift shells.
+Despite the virial radius of haloes hosting 6dF galaxies, BOSS galaxies, and SDSS quasars is on average smaller than $1\,\Mpch$, we select this value to avoid overestimating the fraction of kSZ gas outside haloes.

+In the top panel of Fig.~\ref{fig:overdensity}, we display the fraction of kSZ gas in haloes using the same coding as in Fig.~\ref{fig:max_tau}.
+As we can see, more than 99\% of kSZ gas resides outside haloes for redshift shells with $Z_{22}>1$ at $z>0.1$; therefore, kSZ measurements are practically insensitive to intergalactic and circumgalactic gas.
+We check that this result presents weak dependence upon $r_{\rm in}$: the average fraction of gas outside haloes is 95.9, 99.1, and 99.8\% for $r_{\rm in}=2$, 1, and $0.5\,\Mpch$, respectively.
+We also find $f_{\rm collapse}$ is practically independent of the value of $r_{\rm out}$; this is because more than 75\% of kSZ gas resides to within $10\,\Mpch$ from the centre of best-fitting profiles.

-where the values chosen for $r_\mathrm{in}$ and $r_\mathrm{out}$ are the same as those considered above.
-In the bottom panel of Fig.~\ref{fig:overdensity}, we show the average overdensity of kSZ gas in the IGM.
-We find that the average overdensity of IGM gas ranges from 10 to 250 times the cosmic density of baryons, in agreement with predictions from hydrodynamical simulations for the density of IGM gas in filaments and sheets \citep{Martizzi2019}.
-Taken together with the fraction of kSZ gas in the IGM, these results strongly suggest that ARF-kSZ tomography is mostly sensitive to IGM gas in filaments and sheets.
+In the bottom panel of Fig.~\ref{fig:overdensity}, we display the density of kSZ gas outside haloes relative to the critical density of baryons $\bar{\Delta}_b = 3/(r_\mathrm{out}^3 - r_\mathrm{in}^3) \int_{r_\mathrm{in}}^{r_\mathrm{out}} r^2 \pgas(r, \pi^\mathrm{best})\,\mathrm{d}r$, where we set $r_\mathrm{in}$ and $r_\mathrm{out}$ to the same values as above.
+As we can see, the density of this gas ranges from 10 to 250 times the cosmic baryon density for shells with $Z_{22}>1$; interestingly, this range of densities agrees with that predicted for intergalactic gas in filaments and sheets by hydrodynamical simulations \citep[e.g.,][]{Martizzi2019}.
+Taken together with the fraction of kSZ gas outside haloes, these results suggest that ARF-kSZ tomography is mostly sensitive to intergalactic gas in filaments and sheets.
+Note that we find analogous results when considering other values of $r_\mathrm{in}$ and $r_\mathrm{out}$.